Died aged 28, Son of John and Anne Lewis of The Mill

 on the Tyne Cot Memorial to the missing.

-the possession of his family.
-They offer a poignant insight into
+others are in the possession of his family.
+They offer a poignant

-impact of the Great War on an individual soldier and his family.
+insight into impact of the Great War on an individual soldier and his

-transferred and served as an infantryman on the western the front.
+was subsequently transferred and served as an infantryman on the

 May 16 1916

-then of course we had all the cleaning to do after, but then it’s
+morning then of course we had all the cleaning to do after, but then

 October 15 1916

-but had to attend a lecture…then had my saddle to do …I
+night but had to attend a lecture…then had my saddle to do …I don’t

 Still there is no sign of us ‘going out’ we are

-to go out there because we have heard that they have hurt people
+there because we have heard that they have hurt people out there.

 It’s a shame I can’t get leave, I would be very

-a bit of this glorious free life in the army.
-I’d rather have
+bit of this glorious free life in the army.
+I’d rather have a nice blue

 December 16 1916

-sailing tonight, don’t know where will write as soon as possible.
+at Southampton sailing tonight, don’t know where will write as soon as

 December 19 1916 (55 Infantry Base Camp: France)